feltcoop/felt-mockup/README.md

 > customizable community tools that feel good :green_heart:

 [`felt`](https://github.com/feltcoop/felt)
+is a set of free and open source tools for building customizable self-governing communities.
-seeks to empower us,
+It seeks to empower us,
 help us organize,
-and improve our communication
+and improve our communication.

 - **work in progress** mockup at [felt.dev](https://felt.dev)
 - learn [about `felt`](https://felt.dev/about)